bdauer/siteretriever/README.md

 - Speaking of caches, since this is temporary storage I considered using memcache with ElastiCache but the free tier only allows for a node type that requires a vpc, which is not included in the free tier.

 - I'd still need to process the GET data a little so that it would work with the other elements of the project.

+- Need to recover the billable duration from the logs.